YOUNG PLAYERS SHOULD BE ENTITLED TO:

 Rotate the team captaincy and the method used for selecting teams so that the same children are not always selected to the exclusion of others.

 Keep a record of any injuries and actions subsequently taken.
-Ensure that another o cial/referee/team mentor is present when a player is being attended to and can corroborate the relevant details.
+Ensure that another official/referee/team mentor is present when a player is being attended to and can corroborate

 Make adequate provision for First Aid services.

 Do not encourage or permit players to play while injured.